THE SOUND OF THE BELL OF WORLD PEACE AND LOVE RESONATES AT UN HQ

 The Bell has traveled across the planet, reaching out to every culture and every community to spread joy and good fortune and to nurture the Earth.
 Since 2000, the Bell has been rung by 318 influential leaders in 101 nations, including 38 heads of state and government, 7 Nobel Peace Prize laureates, UN ambassadors, and other visionary leaders.
 The Bell was also rung during the World Summit on Sustainable Development (WSSD) held by the United Nations in Johannesburg, South Africa in 2002 and during the United Nations Conference on Sustainable Development in Rio de Janeiro, Brazil in 2012.
 Through the bell-ringing ceremonies, the bell ringers’ kind wishes for a better world were consolidated to inspire more people to promote the culture of peace with love and conscience in their nations and across the Earth.

-“The entire world is one neighborhood and one family,” said Dr. Jonathan Granoff, president of the Global Security Institute.
+"The entire world is one neighborhood and one family,” said Dr. Jonathan Granoff, President of the Global Security Institute.
 He encouraged people to open their hearts and stressed, “If the conscience expands, then the heart expands.”
+Ms. Bircan Unver, Founder-President, TV Producer and Head NGO Representative to the UN DPI The Light Millennium, stated that change begins with us.
+“It starts within us.
+It starts within our home, within our city, community, nation, region, and we start at the United Nations,” she added.
 Rev. Cornell Edmonds, the Interim Pastor of the Church of the Covenant, expressed his hope that peace and love becomes contagious: “Maybe that will be the next epidemic in this world.”

 FOWPAL has been keen to unite peace-loving individuals and organizations to work together for the greater good.
 At the summit, Dr. Hong, Tao-Tze, especially presented a Lifetime Achievement Award to Harlem’s Queen Mother Dr. Delois Blakely because she has been dedicated to humanitarian work at the United Nations for nearly 50 years.
 October 1 happens to be her birthday, so the attendees sang a Happy Birthday song to her, conveying their best wishes to her.